COMP2281/software-engineering-group24-25-11/docs/Technical Report/main.typ

 The VR game is accessible via a web browser, utilising the Godot game engine’s WebXR support to eliminate the need for local installation.
 To run the system, users require a compatible browser (e.g., Firefox or Chromium, latest versions) and a stable internet connection.
 For an immersive VR experience, a WebXR-compatible VR headset (such as Oculus Quest 2/3) is recommended, though the game also supports traditional 3D gameplay for users without VR hardware.

 To set up and run the game:
-1. Navigate to the project’s deployment URL (URL ENTER).
+1. Navigate to the project’s deployment URL (local.alexdiaz.dev).
 2. Ensure the browser is updated and supports WebAssembly (WASM) and WebXR standards.
 3. For VR mode:
    - Connect a VR headset to the system or use a standalone device with a built-in browser.